webonyx/graphql-php/docs/class-reference.md

  *
  * This operation requires a full schema scan.
 Do not use in production environment.
  *
- * @return array<string, Type> Keys represent type names, values are instances of corresponding type definitions *
+ * @return array<string, Type&NamedType> Keys represent type names, values are instances of corresponding type definitions *
  * @api
  */